netgen/query-translator/lib/Languages/Galach/README.md

 You can modify the Galach language in a limited way:

-- By hanging special characters and sequences of characters used as part of the language syntax:
+- By changing special characters and sequences of characters used as part of the language syntax:
     - operators: `AND` `&&` `OR` `||` `NOT` `!` `+` `-`
     - grouping and phrase delimiters: `(` `)` `"`
     - user and tag markers: `@` `#`